wp-plugins/total-security/readme.txt

 == Description ==
 The **Total Security** plugin is the must-have tool when it comes security of your WordPress installation.
 The plugin monitors your website for security weaknesses that hackers might exploit and tells you how to easily fix them.

-= Vulnerability =
+= Vulnerability Scan =

 * Check your site for security vulnerabilities and holes.
-* numerous installation parameters tests
+* Numerous installation parameters tests
 * Apache and PHP related tests
-* file permissions
+* File permissions
 * WP options tests
-* detailed help and description
+* Detailed help and description

-= WP Core =
+= Core Scanner =

-* scan WP core files with one click
+* Scan WP core files with one click
-* quickly identify problematic files
+* Quickly identify problematic files
-* great for removing exploits and fixing accidental file edits/deletes
+* Great for removing exploits and fixing accidental file edits/deletes
-* view files source to take a closer look
+* View files source to take a closer look
-* fix broken WP auto-updates
+* Fix broken WP auto-updates
-* restore modified files with one click
+* Restore modified files with one click

 = File System =